 * In California, we generally grant no more than $500 total for a workshop series.

-Organizations that may apply for grants include: colleges, cultural centers, museums, libraries, correctional facilities, hospitals, small presses, community centers, senior centers, places of worship, bookstores, cafés, galleries, and theaters.
+Organizations that may apply for mini-grants include: colleges, cultural centers, museums, libraries, correctional facilities, hospitals, small presses, community centers, senior centers, places of worship, bookstores, cafés, galleries, and theaters.
 Nonprofit status is not required.

 - serve a culturally diverse audience